-Your current situation can be depicted as "The Well" transforming into "Oppression (Exhaustion)".
+Your current situation can be depicted as "The Joyous, Lake" transforming into "Influence (Wooing)".

-In front of you lies "Water" which transforms into "Lake".
-That means that danger and the unknown are being transformed into joy, pleasure, and attraction.
-Behind you lies "Wind" which transforms into "Water".
-That means that penetration and following are being transformed into danger and the unknown.
+In front of you lies "Lake", representing joy, pleasure, and attraction.
+Behind you lies "Lake" which transforms into "Mountain".
+That means that joy, pleasure, and attraction are being transformed into stillness and obstruction.

 The Situation